tinymce/tinymce-docs/plugins/comments.md

 **Result**: The commented text will be highlighted yellow.
 ![**Highlighted text**]({{site.baseurl}}/images/highlight.png)

+> Note: The values provided in the above example are the default values provided in Comments 2.0.
+These can be changed as desired in the `tinymce.init` script.

 For more information on TinyMCE formats, refer to the [formats]({{site.baseurl}}/configure/content-formatting/#formats) section.